3scale/3scale-operator/doc/operator-user-guide.md

 Operator will perform a set of preflight checks to ensure that:
 - the database versions are of minimum required versions
+- the Backend Redis, System Redis and System Database are set to external components
 - in the event of upgrades, the upgrade on APIManager instance can be performed without breaking existing APIManager instance

 Operator will create a config map called "3scale-api-management-operator-requirements" which will list the required